goshdarnharris/3u-module/README.md

 # 3u-module
-3u microcontroller module.
+3u USB-C STM32G4 microcontroller module.
 Intended for use with keyboards.